 Much like the previous suggestion, this air conditioner works by circulating the cooled air around the frozen water jug.
 Unlike the previous air conditioner, this one works for around six hours.
 It can last longer if you can achieve a better seal around the PVC pipe and the fan.

 Aside from these, however, there are many other tutorials on building more complicated low-power swamp coolers.
 Below is one such air conditioner.

 Most of these swamp coolers require significantly more equipment and explanation; however, it’s fairly easy to find solar-powered versions and even battery-powered versions.
 If you’re looking for a cooler that might hold out a bit better over time, these sorts of air conditioners might work better for you.

-If you need something that is absolutely zero power; then one such method that has recently been made popular was created by Ashis Paul, an inventor from Bangladesh.
+If you need something that is absolutely zero power; then one such method can be seen in action here:.

 This cooler requires no power whatsoever, and uses parts that are easily accessible for most people.
 It is based on the idea that moving air reduces the temperature.
 All you have to do is install it in a window and enjoy the breeze.

-The first thing to note about the Eco-Cooler is that it is more a fan than a true air conditioner (despite what the video says).
+The first thing to note about the Eco-Cooler is that it is more a fan than a true air conditioner.
 It makes your home feel cooler by increasing the velocity of the air passing through it – like a fan.
 However, unlike regular house fans, the Eco-Cooler uses no electricity whatsoever.